JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_11/monte.md

 nothing # hide
 ```

 Now we add the sampled quantiles and the mean over all repetitions.
-Since we work with two plots at the same time, we specify into which plot we want to add the new data.
-It would be better to create a function for plotting and call it for `qs1` and `qs2`, but we wanted to show how to work two plots at the same time.
+Since we work with two plots, we specify into which plot we want to add the new data.
+It would be better to create a function for plotting and call it for `qs1` and `qs2`, but we wanted to show how to work two plots simultaneously.

 ```@example monte
 for i in 1:size(qs1,1)